freeletics/khonshu/docs/navigation/activities.md

-The Activity result APIs can already be used with `ActivityResultContracts.RequestPermission` or `ActivityResultContracts.RequestMultiplePermissions` to also handle requesting Android runtime permission requests. `HostNavigator` provides a slightly higher level API for this.
+The Activity result APIs can already be used with `ActivityResultContracts.RequestPermission` or `ActivityResultContracts.RequestMultiplePermissions` to also handle requesting Android runtime permission requests. `ActivityNavigator` provides a slightly higher level API for this.

-To use this call `registerForPermissionResult`, which should be done during the construction of the navigator or shortly after.
+To use this call `registerForPermissionsResult`, which should be done during the construction of the navigator or shortly after.
 This can then be passed to `requestPermissions` with one or more permission to request to launch the request.
 Results can be collected through the `Flow<Map<String, PermissionResult>>` that is returned by the `results` property of request.

-The `PermissionResult` is the main advantage of using this API instead for the Activity result APIs.
+The `PermissionResult` is the main advantage of using this API instead of the Activity result APIs.
 Instead of being a simple `Boolean` for granted/denied it is a sealed class with `Granted` and `Denied` where `Denied` has an extra `shouldShowRationale` property.
 After it receives the result from the contract, the library will internally use `Activity.shouldShowRequestPermissionRationale(permission)`